-- We have a gardening club, which provides continued learning around leading a healthy lifestyle - We invite parents to cook with children for events such as our summer fair
+- Each year group has been allocated a gardening area so that every child has the opportunity to learn about growing food, which provides continued learning around leading a healthy lifestyle.

+- We invite parents to cook with children for events such as our summer fair or occasionally for special cultural celebrations including Chinese New Year.

-SPECIAL DIETARY REQUIREMENTS
+6. SPECIAL DIETARY REQUIREMENT